InesBen-viVo/Secure-Company-Network-Lab-/README.md

 ## 📚 Academic Context

-This lab was developed as a **Bachelor's thesis project** at INSIM (Mediterranean Institute of Management), Blida, Algeria.
+This lab was developed as a **Bachelor's thesis project** at INSIM (Mediterranean Institute of Management), Constantine, Algeria.
 It demonstrates the application of enterprise network security principles to a real-world telecommunications operator context.

 ---